 |RDA Darling Downs and South West Region||2016||2011||Change|

-- A smaller percentage of resident workers (Agriculture, Forestry and Fishing) travelled to work by Car, as passenger (3.6% compared to 6.9%)
+- A smaller percentage of resident workers who travelled by car, as passenger (3.6% compared to 6.9%)

-- A smaller percentage of resident workers (Agriculture, Forestry and Fishing) travelled to work by Car, as driver (41.5% compared to 42.9%)
+- A smaller percentage of resident workers who travelled by car, as driver (41.5% compared to 42.9%)

-- A smaller percentage of resident workers (Agriculture, Forestry and Fishing) travelled to work by Bus (0.1% compared to 1.4%)
+- A smaller percentage of resident workers who travelled by bus (0.1% compared to 1.4%)